Nekroze/impyccable/docs/usage.rst

 data tests without requiring any arguments in the call.
 Although, the number of runs can be defined here as well as in the decorator or ``Runner``construction.

-There are multiple usefull :mod:`impyccable.generators` to use.
+There are multiple useful :mod:`impyccable.generators` to use.